-A budding hub of creativity and technology, Toronto & Vancouver is in the tattoo sweet spot.
+A budding hub of creativity and technology, Toronto & Vancouver are in the tattoo sweet spot.

 Nowhere is this more evident than in the art scene.
 Toronto & Vancouver’s art culture attracts top artists from all over the world.
 They come with a huge range of styles, cultural influences, experiences, and talents.
 All of these factors help to create the best tattoo artists in Toronto & Vancouver.